NDIS self management guide

 After you’ve chosen the provider, you’ll need to negotiate the cost of your support services.
 Check the NDIS price guide to estimate a fair price for the services, but remember that unregistered providers may not conform to these prices.
 If a provider’s price is higher than the guide recommends, make sure you understand what value they’re offering and why their price is higher.

 Once you’ve agreed on costs, you can book services.
 Self-management gives you total flexibility in scheduling service appointments.
 However, you’re also responsible for ensuring that the service you’re booking is eligible for NDIS funding.
-The NDIS guide (p.
-8) offers helpful criteria, and it’s a good idea to double-check, before you book a service, that the service is eligible and in an approved category.
+The NDIS guide offers helpful criteria on this topic, and it’s a good idea to double-check before you book a service that the service is eligible and in an approved category.

 To get reimbursed, you’ll need to file a claim for the service, also known as an NDIS payment request.
 Login to your myplace portal, and click the icon on the homepage that says “Add my payment request.”
 Then add and submit all the details about your support service.
 You’ll need to upload a copy of the invoice from your provider, which must include the provider’s name, their ABN, the date you received the support service, a short description of the support and how it relates to your eligible support categories, the amount of support provided, and the price.